sgrassie/sgrassie.github.io/_posts/2008/2008-09-05-building-the-project-euler-framework-part-2.md

 ---
+layout: post
 title: Building the Project Euler framework, part 2
-layout: post
 tags: [Coding,Java,Project Euler]
+hidden: False
+published: 05/09/2008
+ispublished: True
 ---
 In Part 1, I showed a basic problem runner framework for Project Euler, however there are a number of ways in which we can improve it.
 For example:
 <ul>